AstroTechies/astroneermodding/docs/guides/faq.rst

 UE4SS Questions
 --------------------------

+What is UE4SS, and what can I use it for?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+UE4SS (the Unreal Engine 4/5 Scripting System) is a powerful open-source framework for scripting and modding Unreal Engine games at runtime.
+UE4SS allows you to execute Lua scripts (or even inject custom C++ mods) that can reference and manipulate arbitrarily Unreal Engine objects and properties in real-time.
+You can find more information about UE4SS on the `UE4SS-RE/RE-UE4SS GitHub repository`_.

+In the context of Astroneer mods, UE4SS is often used specifically for accessing properties and functions that are inaccessible through blueprints, or for creating hooks into engine functions to accomplish tasks that would be much more complex or impossible to perform through blueprints alone.
+Most mods do not necessarily need to use UE4SS, but a UE4SS script can often significantly reduce the complexity of implementation for some mods, or accomplish things that are not possible to do through blueprints alone (such as file access or Internet access).

+One common development strategy is to use UE4SS primarily to directly hook certain functions or access certain properties as required, and then perform the bulk of the logic within blueprints by executing blueprint methods via Lua.
+You may wish to reference these guides for the video game Palworld for more information on developing Lua scripts for UE4SS: https://pwmodding.wiki/docs/category/lua-modding

+.. _`UE4SS-RE/RE-UE4SS GitHub repository`: https://github.com/UE4SS-RE/RE-UE4SS

 How can I add a UE4SS .lua script to my mod?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set the "enable_ue4ss" field to "true" in your metadata.json file, as in the example below: